Maverg/Gamemaker/README.md

 # Gamemaker Game

+Feb 2019

+Basic platform game made with Gamemaker

-File can be opened in Gamemaker
+File can be opened with Gamemaker

 https://gamemaker.io/en